 SCHULTZE, Benjamin.
 Sonnenburg (now Słonsk in Poland) 1689 — 25.11.1760.
 German Missionary and Precursor of Indology.
 In India 1719-43.
 From Sonnenburg in Neumark.
 After studies of Theology at Halle (from 1711) he joined the Lutheran Trankebar Mission in 1719 and participated in the conclusion of the Tamil Bible.
+Ordained priest in Trankebar 1720.
 He did not get well along with his colleagues and left the mission in 1726.
 He settled down in Cuddalore, Pulicat, and in 1728 in Vepery, Madras, and worked as a teacher and missionary for the English Society for Promoting Christian Knowledge.
+Learned Telugu in Madras.
 Returned to Germany in 1743 because of health problems.
-He lived in Halle and participated in the preparation of Tamil and Telugu types and in printing of parts of the Bible with them.
-He knew Tamil, Hindustani, and Telugu, and wrote much on and in Telugu, but most of his works remained in manuscripts.
+He becamedirector of orphan housein Halle and participated in the preparation of Tamil and Telugu types and in printing of parts of the Bible with them.
+He knew Tamil, Hindustani, and Telugu and wrote much on and in Telugu, but most of his works remained in manuscripts.

 – Conspectus litteraturae Telugicae, vulgo Warugicae.
 Halle 1747.

 – Grammatica Telugica.
 Written in 1728, remained manuscript, publ.
 6+195 p.
 Halle 1984.

 – Die auf der Küste Coromandel in Ost-Indien befindliche grosse und berühmte Stadt der Englische Nation Madras oder Fort St.George, in Vorstellung der Gemüthbeschaffenheit, der Sitten, der Aufführung, des Verhaltens der eigentlichen Art der Eingeborenen, etc. Halle 1750 (text both in German and English).